Please press here to listen to the homily or download

 I. THEME: God’s love is more important than anything else.

-When one first skims through today readings, one may hardly find a harmony for both Paul’s advices and Jesus’ requirements.
+When one first skims through today readings, one may hardly find a harmony for both Paul’s advice and Jesus’ requirements.
 While Paul reserves a very important place for loving others, Jesus demands people to hate their family and even themselves before they can become his disciples.

 With some reflections, we shall see there isn’t a conflict in two teachings.
 Both Paul and Jesus reserve the absolute standing for God’s love.
 While Paul emphasizes the love for others, Jesus emphasizes God’s love over one’s love for himself and for his family.